 The ethical issues inherent in the performance of live surgery for large audiences at professional meetings includes all those noted above plus the additional, unique issues noted below.

-- Assure the scheduling is appropriate.
+- Ensure the scheduling is appropriate.
 The format of large meetings may impose inflexible scheduling of the surgical event, which may affect surgical outcomes.
 Performing live surgery in a time-restricted setting is not recommended.

 - Assess whether the size of the larger meeting may inherently offer less educational value than smaller meetings due to impaired visualization of the surgical procedure and minimal possibilities for individual interaction with the surgeon.

-The following recommendations for the performance of live surgery, based on the Rules of the Academy’s Code of Ethics, are made to educate the ophthalmologist and to protect patients.
+The following recommendations for the performance of live surgery, based on the applicable Rules of the Academy’s Code of Ethics, are made to educate the ophthalmologist and to protect patients.
 Ultimately, it is the responsibility of the ophthalmologist to act in the best interest of the patient, regardless of where the surgery is performed.

 Rule 2.
 Informed Consent.
 Of special consideration is the process of providing appropriate informed consent.
 Appropriate informed consent is an ethical requirement in all surgery.
 Ophthalmologists should recognize the special nature of live surgery and the potential ramifications for the patient in this alternative care setting.
 The informed consent should include, but not be limited to, the voluntary nature of the live surgery, the intended purpose and audience of the surgery, the potential risks, benefits and alternatives to the live surgery, including the possibility of added risk because of physician and patient distraction during the surgery, the possibility of breaches of confidentiality and the security of private health information .
 A surrogate’s informed consent may not be appropriate in this situation.